Christ Church, Washington Parish: The Gilded Age, 1870–1900

-World Wars, 1900-1946
+World Wars, 1900–1946

 The neighborhood was relatively stable during the first half of the 20th century, even during the Depression, in part on the strength of federal government employment, particularly in the Navy Yard.
 Parish leadership similarly saw stability, with the Rev. Arthur Shaaf Johns beginning his 20-year service as rector in 1897.
 Johns, son of the Rt.
 Rev. John Johns, Bishop of Virginia, was also a Confederate veteran.
 In 1903, Christ Church built a chapel at Congressional Cemetery.
 During World War I, while the Rev. David Covell was rector, the church hosted dinners for armed service members.
 In the 1920s, the church had the resources to undertake a major interior redesign, changing the look from heavy Victorian ornamentation to imitation stone, more in keeping with the neo-Gothic appearance of the exterior.
 The longest-serving rector after Johns was the Rev. Edward Gabler, whose tenure reached 18 years.
 In 1930 parish by-laws were changed so that women members of the congregation could vote in parish elections.
-Gabler assited at the funeral of John Philip Sousa in 1932.
+Gabler assisted at the funeral of John Philip Sousa in 1932.
 In 1938 the church purchased a Hammond electric organ with a full accompaniment of chimes that Gabler loved to play.
 When Gabler left, the congregation had remained relatively stable in size for 50 years, but the neighborhood was starting to show signs of stress and disrepair.